Python-Markdown/markdown/docs/extensions/api.md

     * `md.treeprocessors`
     * `md.postprocessors`

-    Some other things you may want to access in the markdown instance are:
+    Some other things you may want to access on the `markdown.Markdown` instance are:

     * `md.htmlStash`
     * `md.output_formats`